 While most travellers fly in/out of the North for a week at a time, Moo and I were determined to get to know the state of Ceara as best we could.
 We ended up spending a month in the tropical north, splitting our time between Taiba and Jericoacoara.

-By slowing down we were able to use less energy fleeting from one place to the next, but most importantly, by staying in one place for so long we were able to contribute and get to know the small community more than if we were speeding through.
+By slowing down we were able to use less energy fleeting from one place to the next.
+But most importantly, by staying in one place for so long we were able to contribute and get to know the small community more than if we were speeding through.

 Buy your water in bulk

-Take away with dine in!
+Travel responsibly and take away with dine in!

 Okay – let me explain.
-I had a regular açaí place I’d frequent in Taiba, in order to get a lift back to my surf retreat I’d need to get my açaí to take away.
+I had a regular açaí place I’d frequent in Taiba.
+Now, in order to get a lift back to my surf retreat I’d need to get my açaí to take away.
 But!
 I’d figured out pretty quick I could take the bowl and spoon with me, and they didn’t mind if I brought it back the next day.
 Win win!
 No plastic waste and a cute little relationship with my favourite snack bar.
 By the end of my stay, I didn’t even need to ask for the bowl to take away, they knew the drill.

 Support social projects

 During my time up North, I had the pleasure of meeting the lovely Erico and Suzie from Casa de PAS, a social project in the small community of Taibinha.
 The crew are well known in the area for helping underprivileged kids learn to surf.
 They offer group classes and board use for youngsters, who are all donning their vibrant yellow rash vests.

 You can’t spend more than an hour in the water without seeing groms paddle out and enjoying everything Taiba has to offer!
 More than once, I saw the crew attempting to pick up as much oil as they could (an impossible task) along the coast, after the spill.
 Moo and I chose to rent boards from these guys, utilise their surf-photography service and enjoy their tasty food and drink selection.